DuetGroup/docker/README.md

 ### Duet Asset Management Docker Images

 This is the repository for Docker images that we use.
-They are for the most part modified versions of the basic Zabbix Alpine Linux images, with added Python and PySNMP.
+They are for the most part modified versions of the basic Zabbix Alpine Linux images, with added Python, PySNMP and a bunch of added modules for external checks.

 ### Licensing
 Copyright (c) 2018 Duet Group